Jeonghyeon-US/quizatlas-schema/README.md

 - All original copyrights remain with their owners (e.g., KICE, publishers).
 - quizatlas.project@gmail.com for details.

 ---

+## About the Author
+I am an **undergraduate student in Elementary Education (English Education track)** with a strong interest in how AI can transform learning and assessment.

+Although I am still a student, I have independently built:
+- **DB13 schema**, a structured format for exam questions with rich metadata.
+- **QuizAtlas**, a demo pipeline that converts Korea’s CSAT (수능) into structured datasets for AI training and educational research.
+- **Item generation workflows** and validation tools for scalable dataset creation.

+My goal is to bridge **educational expertise** and **practical AI applications**, showing how even students can create tools that researchers and companies may find valuable.

+---

 *This repository is for demo and partnership purposes only.
 Full datasets are not public.*